mkmanoj30/Credit-Approval/README.md

 # Credit-Approval
-To identify credit status for each customer
+To identify credit status for each customer using various Classification Algorithms

+-- Beginner Friendly